 I failed to see for example that this could be a scam and that my capital could be at risk.
 Blue Trading was in fact a scam, but they had gone to great lengths to cover it up.
 For example they had a real office in Japan and actual pictures on their website of awards they won and so many positive articles about them on the web.
 It wasn't until I gained more experience about the forex trading world that I was able to see their lack of transparency and what was really going on.

-It is important to note that when investing their is a massive difference between risk and volatility.
+It is important to note that when investing there is a massive difference between risk and volatility.
 Most new investors think they are one in the same, but there is a massive difference.
 For example, my investment in Blue Trading was risky because my entire capital was at risk.
-Either because Blue Trading was going to end up a scam or because any investment promising the level of return they were promising would involve a very risky trading strategy that could result in "blowing up" ones trading account.
+Either because Blue Trading was going to end up a scam or because any investment promising the level of return they were promising would involve a very risky trading strategy that could result in "blowing up" one's trading account.

-Compare this to say an investment in the S&P 500 (the top 500 stocks on Wall Street).
-Yes, the share market will go up and down (that's volatility), but it's extremely unlikely that the share market will go to zero and your entire capital be lost.
-Infact, in the case of the share market, your in complete control as history has shown that a long term buy and hold strategy will result in a positive return - it really is a case of buy and forget!
+Compare this to say an investment in the S&P; 500 (the top 500 stocks on Wall Street).
+Yes, the share market will go up and down (that's volatility), but it's extremely unlikely that the share market will go to zero and your entire capital will be lost.
+Infact, in the case of the share market, you're in complete control as history has shown that a long term buy and hold strategy will result in a positive return - it really is a case of buy and forget!

 In the case of Blue Trading I made the decision to give it a go and opened an account with €3,000.
 Within a couple of months I had seen that grow over 30% and at this stage they had me hooked.
-I started thinking ideas such as "if I had an account with €40,000 euro making 10% a month, I could be financially free within the year".
+I started thinking things such as "if I had an account with €40,000 euro making 10% a month, I could be financially free within the year".
 I had now thrown any diversity of my portfolio out the window - I was committed to investing as much as I could in Blue Trading.

 By the time October came along I had invested €12,500 in Blue Trading and my account balance was now over €22,000.
 I had made one small withdrawal to date, but decided to make a larger one this time.
 This was the first major red flag.
-They claimed to have issues with their bank account and their was to be a delay of a week to get the funds (on their website they promised withdrawals would be sent the same day).
+They claimed to have issues with their bank account and there was to be a delay of a week to get the funds (on their website they promised withdrawals would be sent the same day).
 I patiently waited the week and eventually was able to receive the withdrawal.
-It was however, the start of me finally waking up to what was really going on.
+It was, however, the start of me finally waking up to what was really going on.

 While I had over committed to Blue Trading at the same time I was trying to find other companies or forex traders that promised similar returns.
 It was from this experience that I learnt about how forex trading works and I could quickly see that there was a serious lack of transparency in what Blue Trading were doing.

-By late October I had worked out that Blue Trading were simply a Ponzi scheme.
+By late October I had worked out that Blue Trading was simply a Ponzi scheme.
 There was no real trading going on and their profits were simply fabricated.
 I was extremely lucky to withdraw my full balance and the day it hit my bank account I felt a huge sense of relief - I made a lucky escape!

 I wrote several reviews about Blue Trading on the web to warn other investors about what was really going on.
 I think some listened, but many others still got fooled.
 In February 2019 Blue Trading went under, taking millions of dollars with them - the Ponzi scam was complete.

 This was a great lesson about how far into the future one needs to think about long term investing.
 It should have been obvious that such a high risk investment was going to blow up at some point, but I think it is human nature to think for the short term.
-I had tried to take a short cut and it nearly cost be dearly.
+I had tried to take a short cut and it nearly cost me dearly.